ramiroaznar/geocode-with-python-using-geopy/README.md

 ## Final thoughts

-Because Geopy has a limit of 500 items, it would be necessary to write a "if adress is already in the new file" statement in order to avoid repetition and conserve the geocoding budget.
-Furthermore, the resulting *_geo.csv* files were in a bad format (separated by lines).
+First, because Geopy has a limit of 500 items, it would be necessary to write a "if adress is already in the new file" statement in order to avoid repetition and conserve the geocoding budget.
+Secondly, the resulting *_geo.csv* files were in a bad format (separated by lines).
 In order to solve this, I will try not to use the csv module.
-Finally, it would be better to save the new data in a database such as SQLITE or Postgres.
+Third, it would be better to save the new data in a database such as SQLITE or Postgres.
+Finally, lots of data points were wrongly geocoded.
+In order to debug this, two things can be tried.
+One is using the address with the city and country together, and the other is using a if statement with a buffer postgis funcion to remove all the data points not situated in Madrid city.